Log in

 MEETINGS

-We try to meet monthly regularly as needed and have EVENTS on WEDNESDAYS where possible.
+We try to meet monthly regularly as needed and have events on Wednesday where possible.
 Some events are available for friends and significant others!

 DUES

 There are no dues for the garden club.
-Lunches, etc are split evenly among attendees!
+We get together from time-to-time and have lunches, etc are split evenly among attendees!

-COMMUNICATIONHi, new prospective members ... please contact either Chuck, Lou, or Steve and Make sure you get on our garden club email list since that is the way we communicate about meetings and outings.
-See Below
+New prospective members … please contact either Chuck, Lou, or Steve and Make sure you get on our garden club email list since that is the way we communicate about meetings and outings.

 TomVenusOuting26